Back in 2009, I had just recently graduated high school and joined a multi-level marketing company called ACN.

 The personal growth and self-help section is extremely popular in MLM’s, and rightfully so, because the extent of your growth as a person is directly congruent with your growth as an entrepreneur.

 And although I had never even remotely come close to succeeding in that business, it’s safe to say I had completely zero understanding of what personal growth was and joining ACN had changed my life forever as a result of introducing the self-help industry to me.

 It did take me the next five years of suffering and misery to really dedicate myself to personal growth, but once I did, life was never the same.

 In 2014, I had finally been fed up enough to dedicate my life to personal growth, but it wasn’t until in 2015 I accidently ran into a spiritual audio called The Power of Now.

-I didn’t really understand it at the time of reading it, but something inside me felt something deeper than I had been getting with the books I had listened to in personal growth, and I wasn’t sure what it was.
+I didn’t really understand it at the time of listening to it, but something inside me felt something deeper than I had been getting with the personal growth books I had listened to, and I wasn’t sure what it was.

-Fast forward about 3 months and I had gone through another situation of suffering, so I decided it was time to take the deep dive as I called it into The Power of Now again.
+Fast forward about 3 months and I had gone through another situation of suffering, so I decided it was again time to take the deep dive, as I called it, into The Power of Now.

-This is in no way, to put personal growth and spiritual growth up against each other as eliminating competition is one of the basics to higher consciousness, this will simply be a measurement between the two.
+This is not putting personal growth and spiritual growth up against each other, as eliminating competition is one of the basics to higher consciousness; this will simply be a measurement between the two.

 Back in 2009 when I started ACN, I was introduced to authors such as…